JAlbertCode/prompt-marketplace/README.md

 2. Flow builder needs search functionality for adding prompts
 3. Flow export implementation is incomplete
 4. ~~Credit confirmation dialog needs to be integrated with prompt execution~~ (Fixed May 2025)
-5. Credit purchase flow mock implementation needs to be replaced with actual Stripe integration
+5. ~~Credit purchase flow mock implementation needs to be replaced with actual Stripe integration~~ (Fixed May 2025)
 6. ~~Navigation issues in prompt execution flow~~ (Fixed April 2025)
 7. ~~Image generation not displaying properly~~ (Fixed April 2025)
 8. ~~Duplicate credit displays~~ (Fixed April 2025)